-Companies that hold residential property valued at more than £500k as at 1 April 2017 can be subject to a special annual tax charge.
+Companies that hold UK residential property valued at £500,000 or more could be subject to ATED.

 What is ATED?

 If applicable, companies are required to submit an ATED return by 30th April each year, with the tax charge payable annually in advance (i.e. the charge arising for 2022/23 is payable by 30th April 2022).

 The ATED tax charge is based upon the taxable value of the property, with properties valued between £500k - £1m being subjected to a £3,800 tax charge, which increases to £244,750 for property values exceeding £20m.

 However, it is important to note that exemptions are available for properties that are let out on commercial terms or are used in the property development trade.
 In instances where the exemption applies, HMRC still expect companies to prepare and submit a nil ATED return.